 Areas We Serve

-Although our main office is located in Los Angeles, Jacoby & Meyers proudly represents clients across Southern California and throughout the state.
+Although our main office is located in Los Angeles, Jacoby & Meyers represents clients across Southern California and throughout the state.
 We serve individuals and families throughout Los Angeles County, including Long Beach, Santa Monica, Glendale, Santa Clarita, and Pomona.

 - Orange County